-This has led, especially in North America and Northern Europe, to a
+This has led, especially in North America and Northern Europe, to a move away of from knowledge-based and the emergence of skill-based curricula in the biomedical field.

 This chapter follows the same logic: in the first subchapter, we propose to provide a global, generic overview of both, traditional teacher-centered, passive learning methods, their advantages and disadvantages, and the different, more modern student-centered and skill-based methods and their pros and cons.
 The second subchapter adopts a practical approach and focuses on teaching know-how: the art of creating curricula and facilitating student learning, with a short final glance at the current emergence of digital tools in the learning space and autonomous distant learning formats, with the hope of training the trainers of the 21st century, able to inspire and make students think and act autonomously, using life-long professional and transferable skills.